The Cher Show (musical)

 The Cher Show is a jukebox musical with a book by Rick Elice that tells the story of the life and career of Cher, using songs that she performed throughout her career.
 The part of Cher is played by three actresses: one portraying her in the 1950s and 60s (nicknamed "Babe"), one for the 1970s (nicknamed "Lady"), and one for the 1980s and 90s (nicknamed "Star").
-The three interact with each other and help each other out at various points.
+The three interact with each other at various points.

-The musical had its world premiere at the Oriental Theatre, Chicago, on June 12, 2018, and opened on Broadway in December 2018.
-The Original Cast Album was released on digital platforms on April 12, 2019, and was released to physical CD on May 10, 2019.
+The musical had a workshop in the fall of 2017 in New York City, followed by its world premiere at the Oriental Theatre in Chicago, on June 12, 2018.
+The production opened on Broadway in December 2018.
+The original cast album was released on digital platforms on April 12, 2019, and on compact disc on May 10, 2019.
 The Cher Show played its final Broadway performance on August 18, 2019.
-An overhauled production launched at the Leicester Curve in April 2022, before embarking on a UK tour.
+A revised production launched at the Leicester Curve in April 2022, before embarking on a UK tour.

 Original Broadway production

 The Cher Show made its world premiere at the Oriental Theatre in Chicago, Illinois on June 12, 2018, and officially opened its out of town try-out on June 28 and ran until July 14.
-The final performance experienced technical difficulties and forced the show to close one day early, on July 14 (Instead of July 15), 2018.
+The final performance experienced technical difficulties and forced the show to close one day early, on July 14, 2018.
 Following its Chicago run, the musical began previews on Broadway on November 1, 2018, and officially opened on December 3, 2018, at the Neil Simon Theatre.

 The musical's book is by Rick Elice, direction by Jason Moore, choreography by Christopher Gattelli, and orchestrations, arrangements and musical supervision by Daryl Waters and additional orchestrations by Steve Orich.
 Cher's longtime costumer Bob Mackie is the costume designer, with set designers Christine Jones and Brett J. Banakis, lighting designer Kevin Adams, and sound designer Nevin Steinberg.
 The producers of the show are Jeffrey Seller, Flody Suarez and Cher.

 The Cher Show won Tony Awards for Stephanie J. Block (Lead Actress in a Musical) and for Bob Mackie (Costume Design for a Musical).

-The Cher Show ended its run on Broadway on August 18, 2019, having played 34 previews and 296 regular performances.
-A touring production was announced to premiere in 2021 after the original launch date of October 2020 in Rochester, New York was postponed due to the COVID-19 pandemic.
-However, as of August 2022, the tour has yet to begin.
+When The Cher Show ended its run on Broadway on August 18, 2019, it had played 34 previews and 296 regular performances.